-In fact, we often recommend to pastors, churches and individuals that one of the best steps they can take to move their church forward in biblical counseling is to create a training small group.
-Without even announcing a formal strategy of biblical counseling, you can being the process of training 3-5 and equipping them for real world ministry.
-BCC provides small group activity/discussion guides to help with this process.
+In fact, we often recommend to pastors, churches, and individuals that one of the best steps they can take to move their church forward in biblical counseling is to create a training small group.
+Without even announcing a formal strategy of biblical counseling, you can begin the process of training 3-5 people and equipping them for real world ministry.
+(BCC provides small group activity/discussion guides to help with this process.)

-There are five key advantages to training for biblical counseling as a part of small group.
+Here are five advantages to training for biblical counseling as a part of a small group: